brunoteixeirasilva/template-node-rest-api/README.md

 # template-firebase-nodejs-rest-api

-Origin for standardised Firebase structured API.
+Origin for standardised for sample of structured REST API.

+> There is a Firebase module to be coupled within this system for handling functions and react to updates on collections.

 > This API makes use of BasicService library, which is designed to be a firebase firestore handler that solves several firebase query limitations.

 > Generate a private key json file and place it at the root folder.
 After this, reference it at src/index.js

+# Local Start-up

+Simply start by **yarn install**.

+After the modules are installed, run with **yarn start**.

 # Module Routers